 To overcome these challenges, Africa needs basic educational opportunities for young children so when they become young adults, they find it easier to develop the fundamental skills they need to enter or thrive in the labour market.
-Women and girls are more likely to be impacted by these challenges, given gender and social norms.
-Stakeholders in Africa must prioritise access to education and skills development to overcome the vicious cycle of poverty and underdevelopment.
-Leading up to the COVID-19 pandemic, Africa's labour market was already marked by an underqualified workforce with low productivity (informal sector).
-Now, rising unemployment and underemployment, coupled with an uneducated and growing youth population, reflect a generation at risk.
-We believe that governments, in partnership with the private sector, must rethink and restructure the educational system in their respective countries, ensuring access, inclusivity, quality, and importantly, compulsion.
+Women and girls are more likely to be impacted by these challenges, given to overcome the vicious cycle of poverty and underdevelopment.
+Leading up to the COVID-19 (informal sector).
+Now, rising unemployment and private sector, must rethink and restructure the educational system in their respective countries, ensuring access, inclusivity, quality, and importantly, compulsion.
 Moreover, we believe that governments must focus on an educational system that supports vocational and training opportunities across key growth sectors such as manufacturing, technology, service, and agriculture, with an eye towards more educated and resilient societies.